 • Practice estimating time with your child.
 Try “Beat the Timer.”
 Choose any task, such as getting dressed or doing a homework worksheet, and estimate how long you think it will take you to complete.
 Then, set the timer and try to beat it.

-• Use sand “hourglass” timers and “visual clocks” help children get a more visual and tactile sense of time.
+• Using sand “hourglass” timers and “visual clocks” helps children get a more visual and tactile sense of time.
 Plus, using these timers literally keeps time front and center.

-This weekend I’m tackling two activities I’ve put off for several months now.
+This weekend, I’m tackling an activity I’ve put off for several months now.

 Time-Block a Task

 On Saturday, we’ll tackle the biggest challenge: a wall-length organizer that holds a wide variety of small boxes.
-Each box has many odds and ends.
-We’ve put this off for a long time, because it’s challenging to decide what to keep, give away or throw away.
+Each box contains a variety of odds and ends.
+We’ve put this off for a long time, because it’s challenging to decide what to keep, give away, or throw away.

 Our strategy is to focus entirely on that organizer and stop at four hours.
 If we don’t complete it, we’ll schedule additional time for another day.
 We hope, however, that a time limit will encourage us to finish.
 I’ll let you know how it goes.